BlastSlimey/SonicRushAP/assembly changes.md

 ```

 ### early save data setup
-- DONE
-- on entering main menu, checking if time trials have been notified
+- on entering main menu, checking if time attack has been notified to the player
+- function 022d8e58 in overlay0001 in THUMB
 - => save data setup
+- => replace original function with call to new function, returning what the original function intended
+- => new FUN_SAVE_SETUP at 020856c0 in arm9 in THUMB
 ```
---- function 022d8e58 in overlay0001:
+--- old function
---- delete everything
---- replace
 push {lr}
 bl FUN_SAVE_SETUP
 pop {pc}
---- FUN_SAVE_SETUP at 020856c0 in THUMB in arm9
+--- new function
+blaze_storyprog = 0x1c            # full overworld for blaze
+if sonic_storyprog == 0           # save data not set up yet, this value never gets set to 0 again for ptr = 0x022c475e; ptr < 0x022c4770; ptr++
+    *ptr = 0                      # set ap storage to 0
+sonic_storyprog = 0x1a            # full overworld for sonic
+overall_storyprog |= 0x1000       # check extra zone flag for corruption-less overworld
+*022c4770 = 0x6b                  # notify the client that save datat was set up
+return overall_storyprog & 0x100  # returns whether time attack has been notified to the player
+--- assembly
 => only r0 and r1 available
 b LAB_INSERT
 ldr r0,[DAT_SAV] # LAB_INSERT_BACK